 A wide range of events are planned to give students a broad understanding of Italian culture, art, music and cuisine.
 Students will visit major museums, churches and historical sites, as well as lesser-known sites.

 The ACCENT cultural activity series offers each participant events such as an evening of opera, concert, ballet or classical music.
-Former participants have seen Puccini’s Turandot at the Teatro Comunale and La Traviata at the Teatro Verdi.
+Former participants have seen Puccini’s Turandot at the Teatro del Maggio Musicale and La Traviata at the Teatro Verdi, to name a few.
 Summer participants may enjoy the open-air performances of opera classics in the Roman amphitheater in Verona and ballet performances in the Boboli Gardens.

 In addition to the performing arts, the ACCENT staff arranges lectures from guest speakers about cultural awareness and the challenges that can be faced in a new country.
-To round out the study abroad experience, optional social events are open to all ACCENT participants; for example, welcome mixers, Queer Alliance, language exchanges, photography club and an international soccer tournament with all of the other abroad programs in Florence.
+To round out the study abroad experience, optional social events are open to all ACCENT participants; for example, language exchanges, volunteer opportunities, sports teams, pizza making classes, and various walks and hikes.
 Optional introductory Italian cooking courses are available to interested students as well.